Can I Eat Expired Korean Jajangmyeon Instant Black Bean Noodles?

 Expert Source

-"According to FDA guidelines, Korean Jajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and should be consumed within the expiration date indicated on the packaging to ensure food safety."
+"According to CDC guidelines, Korean Jajangmyeon Instant Black Bean Noodles should be stored in a cool, dry place away from direct sunlight and heat sources, and consumed within the expiration date indicated on the packaging to ensure food safety."

 ✅Fresh Korean Jajangmyeon Instant Black Bean Noodles